iv-org/documentation/docs/companion-installation.md

             # Please consult for more doc: https://github.com/unixfox/invidious/blob/invidious-companion/config/config.example.yml#L57-L88
               public_url: "http://localhost:8282/"
             # IT is NOT recommended to use the same key as HMAC KEY.
 Generate a new key!
+            # Use the key generated in the 2nd step
             invidious_companion_key: "CHANGE_ME!!"
             # external_port:
             # domain:
             # https_only: false
             # statistics_enabled: false
+            # Use the key generated in the 2nd step
             hmac_key: "CHANGE_ME!!"
         healthcheck:
           test: wget -nv --tries=1 --spider http://127.0.0.1:3000/api/v1/trending || exit 1